iterative/dvc.org/content/docs/user-guide/data-management/remote-storage/hdfs.md

   ).
 This enables support for access to a WebHDFS cluster that is behind a High Availability proxy server and rewrites the URL used for connecting.

-  For example, if you access you provide the url `webhdfs://host:port/` and you provide the value `https://host:port/gateway/cluster` for the `data_proxy_target` parameter, then internally the fsspec WebHDFS will rewrite every occurrence of `https://host:port/webhdfs/v1` into
+  For example, if you provide the url `webhdfs://host:port/` and you provide the value `https://host:port/gateway/cluster` for the `data_proxy_target` parameter, then internally the fsspec WebHDFS will rewrite every occurrence of `https://host:port/webhdfs/v1` into